Why do we need sleep?

 Mental health conditions

-Poor sleep has strong associations with conditions such as depression, anxiety and bipolar disorder, a mental disorder that causes extreme mood swings.
+Poor sleep has strong associations with conditions such as depression, anxiety, and bipolar disorder.

 A sleep disorder is characterised by a disruptive sleep pattern that may include any of the following: